tilemill-project/tilemill/_posts/docs/0201-01-01-mac-install.md

 ### To install v1.0.0 or later:

+These instructions are written for someone not familiar with installing applications at the commandline, and the corresponding dependencies that may be involved.
+If you know what you're doing, the quick steps are outlined in the repo README file.

 To follow these installation instructions, you will need to use your Terminal app, which is usually found in your Applications/Utilities folder.
 When you run Terminal, you will get a window with a command prompt.
 In the instructions below, where there are lines in gray boxes, you can simply copy and paste those lines into your terminal app one entire line at a time.

-If you are starting with a pre-v1.0.0 version of TileMill, you may want to figure out where your MapBox directory is and back it up.
-Later, you will want to move the contents of those direcotries to to ~/MapBox which will be created during this installtion process if they do not already exist.
+If you are starting with a pre-v1.0.0 version of TileMill, you will want to figure out where your MapBox directory is and back it up.
+After installing this version, you will want to move the contents of those directories into ~/MapBox, which will be created during this installation process if they do not already exist.
 You should then remove your current version of TileMill.

-## Prepare to Install TileMill
+### Prepare to Install TileMill

-Start by installing some packages that you will need to get the TileMill source and then do an initial download of the TileMill code.
+Start by installing the packages that you will need to get the TileMill source and then do an initial download of the TileMill code.

 ### Package Manager (Homebrew)